leocmcheung/tfldez/README.md

 ```
 prefect agent start -q 'default'
 ```
 - Open a new terminal instance and run the data ingestion command.
-It will start data ingestion from Jan 2018 to Mar 2023.
+It will start data ingestion from Jan 2018 to Mar 2023, creating and uploading 274 weekly parquet files.
 ```
 python ingest.py
 ```
 ![](images/ingest.png)
-- Depending on your internet connection it should take 1-2 hours for all processes to run.
-For a specific time range please finetune your dates in `ingest.py`
+- Depending on your internet connection it should take about 1 minute to download, process and upload each weekly dataset, thus 3-4 hours for all processes to run.
+For a shorter time range please finetune your dates in `ingest.py`

 6. Data Transformation and Modelling
 - In Google BigQuery run the following script: